 The voice of the LORD is full of majesty.

 a.
-The voice of the LORD is over the waters: The mighty ones mentioned in the first verse of this Psalm may have a high regard for their own power, but it is nothing compared to the power of God.
+The voice of the LORD is over the waters: The mighty ones mentioned in the first verse of this psalm may have a high regard for their own power, but their power is nothing compared to the power of God.
 His authoritative voice proclaims His dominion over the waters.

 ii.
 The strength and authority of God’s voice is also connected to His word.
 If the voice of God has such power, then the words uttered with that voice have the same strength and authority.

 b.
 The God of glory thunders: The association of thunder and the voice of the LORD suggests this psalm was prompted by David witnessing a great storm, hearing the power of thunder, and associating it with the voice of God.

 i.
 “The thunder is not only poetically but instructively called ‘the voice of God,’ since it peals from on high; it surpasses all other sounds, it inspires awe, it is entirely independent of man, and has been used on some occasions as the grand accompaniment of God’s speech to Adam’s sons.”
 (Spurgeon)